ItBlake/FileUpper/README.md

 ## ✨ Features

-- 🖱️ Drag & Drop support (files, folders, or multiple items)
+- 🖱️ Drag & Drop support (file/folders)
 - 📦 Automatically zips folders
 - 📏 Checks file size limit (512 MiB max per 0x0.st)
 - ⌛ Shows upload progress with `curl` bar
 - 🔗 Prints the resulting URL and copies it to clipboard
 - 📱 Generates a terminal-displayed QR code via [qrcd.to](https://qrcd.to)
-- 📝 Logs all uploads with timestamps to `upload_history.txt`
+- 📝 Logs all uploads with timestamps to `upload_history.txt` (Enabled by default)

 ## 🧰 Requirements